-It was last week, when we were supposed to go to Lake Agco but got lost on the way, that we vowed to go back the soonest.
+It was last week, when we were supposed to go to Lake Agco but got lost on the way.
+Then we vowed to go back the soonest.
 Who would have thought that we were crazy enough to make the “soonest” a week after?
-That may not be crazy at all but we were restless, maybe, of the thought that we were almost there but never quite made it – which was why when the idea to go, go, go popped up we never had second thoughts and went, went, went.
+That may not be crazy at all but we were restless, maybe, of the thought that we were almost there but never quite made it.
+Which was why when the idea to go, go, go popped up; we never had second thoughts and went, went, went.

 After almost three hours (honestly I’m not really good at keeping up time), we reached Brgy.
 Ilomavis.
 There was a 10-peso environmental fee being collected before entering the barangay, only if you were visiting a tourist destination in the area.
 We were.
 So we paid the fee and got registered.